therealdilan/Ontrack/README.md

 # Ontrack

-A todo app made with Golang, Svelte and HTMX
+A todo app made in Go with HTMX and Tailwind.